 - Rearrange the Song:

-- "Sub-Culture", meanwhile, got the exact opposite treatment, receiving a remix for its 12" release that incorporated soul singer backing vocals and more club-oriented rhythms; ironically, the album version ended up being considered more club-friendly.
+- "Sub-Culture", meanwhile, got the exact opposite treatment, receiving a remix for its 12" release that edited some of the lyrics, incorporated soul singer backing vocals, and featured more club-oriented rhythms; ironically, the album version ended up being considered more club-friendly.

 - Reports of My Death Were Greatly Exaggerated: One possible interpretation of the ending to "Love Vigilantes".